-Sedentary work pertains to work that is generally performed while sitting, with no more than 2 hours of walking or standing during an 8-hour shift.
-In order to perform sedentary work, you must be able to lift 10 pounds at a time.
+- Sedentary work: Pertains to work that will generally be performed while sitting, with no more than 2 hours of walking and/or standing per 8-hour shift.
+To be able to perform sedentary work you must also be able to lift at least 10 pounds at a time.

-In order to be able to perform very heavy work, you need to be able to lift up to 100 pounds with frequent lifting or carrying of objects weighing 50 pounds or more.
+- Heavy Work: For heavy work, you need to be able to lift up to 100 pounds, with frequent lifting or carrying of objects weighing 50 pounds or more.